-European Health Insurance Card (EHIC) is a document which certifies that the holder is entitled to receive state-provided medically necessary healthcare during a temporary stay in any of the EU countries, Iceland, Lichtenstein, Norway and Switzerland, under the same conditions and at the same cost (free in some countries) as people insured in that country.
+The European Health Insurance Card (EHIC) is a document certifying the right of a person covered by the compulsory health insurance (CHI) to receive state provided necessary healthcare during a temporary stay in the European Union (EU), European Economic Area (EEA) countries, Switzerland and the United Kingdom under the same conditions and at the same cost as people insured in those countries.

 What is covered by the European Health Insurance Card?

 European Health Insurance Card (EHIC) holder can receive medical care provided by family doctors, (FDs) or specialists, hospital treatment and subsidized medicines prescribed for out-patient care.